sstevson/TECHIN_510_WI_23/week_6/README.md

 ## Steps
 - First, create a new project in your IDE
-- Ensure you have a virtual environment installed
+- Ensure you have a virtual environment installed (`python -m venv venv`)
 - Use `pip` to install the packages in the `requirements.txt` file
 - Create a new Python file (`.py`) called `app.py`